El-Daro/valve-source-tools/README.md

 ### Notes

 - Even though this module is supposed to work with a number of Source games, it was only thoroughly tested with **Left 4 Dead 2**.
-- Use `Get-Help <function name> -Full` to get complete complete help info on a given function.
+- Use `Get-Help <function name> -Full` to get complete help info on a given function.
 - All of the module's public functions accept both absolute and relative paths as inputs.
 - Specify path to a log file with the `-LogFile` parameter for any function to log its actions.
 - Include the `-Silent` paramater to suppress both console and file logging *even* if path to a log file was specified.
 Note that progress bars will still be visible, as the whole process may take some time (usually takes a few seconds, but can be half a minute, depending on your machine and main core load at the moment).
 Those will be wiped from the screen after the process is done.